DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 to different age groups in the community became a key factor in facilitating greater access.

-The Maku Shed hours were changed to a later time slot (1-9 pm) to cater for the use of the facility for youth activities, and so that people could avoid the extremes in temperature by visiting later in the day.
+The Maku Shed hours were changed to a later time slot (1–9 pm) to cater for the use of the facility for youth activities, and so that people could avoid the extremes in temperature by visiting later in the day.
-The computers were popular with primary school-age kids and teenagers after school, with 17-30-year olds being their main users at night.
+The computers were popular with primary school-age kids and teenagers after school, with 17–30-year olds being their main users at night.
 Consequently, older adults, especially those who were working, were less likely to use the computers.
-The Maku Shed supervisor commented: ‘There are so many kids in here, from 3:30 to 6 pm; it's so intense the adults don't want to be in here.’
+The Maku Shed supervisor commented: ‘There are so many kids in here, from 3:30 to 6 pm; it’s so intense the adults don’t want to be in here.’
 It was rare for anyone over 60 to use the Maku Shed, although middle-aged community members occasionally visited.

 CAYLUS and the Papunya store were initially concerned that particular family groups might dominate, as they had at other facilities in the community.
-We also heard of this occuring in other communities where shared internet facilities were operating.
+We also heard of this occurring in other communities where shared internet facilities were operating.
 However, the Maku Shed supervisor thought that avoidance relationships had proved to be less of an issue with the move of the shared facility into a larger space,